 The lack of inspiration shows.
 The first song recorded, “I Can’t Tell You Why,” was a mostly complete composition new bassist Timothy B. Schmit brought with him when he joined as Meisner’s replacement.
 Another album track was a cover of lead guitarist Walsh’s solo song, “In The City.”

 The band was only able to cobble together another eight songs after those two that were, for all intents and purposes, composed outside of The Long Run sessions.
 Those eight songs are decidedly hit-or-miss.
-“Heartache Tonight” and the title track are among the better singles in the Eagles’ repertoire, and “I Can’t Tell You Why” is a fine song.
-“Sad Cafe” is an underrated gem written about the Troubador, the L.A. club where Henley and Frey met.
+“Heartache Tonight” and the title track are among the better singles in the Eagles’ repertoire, while “Sad Cafe” is an underrated gem written about the Troubador, the L.A. club where Henley and Frey met.
 The nostalgia-tinged song is partly a rumination on the seeming randomness of success (“I don’t know why fortune smiles on some and lets the rest go free”).
 It’s also a wistful song about how young and idealistic the musicians at the club used to be before fame and fortune complicated things (“We thought we could change this world with words like ‘love’ and ‘freedom'”).
 Indeed, the lyrical content covers a lot of themes that Henley would explore in his subsequent solo career and the melancholy solo Felder plays at the end makes “Sad Cafe” really seem like the coda to the Eagles’ career.

 But the rest of the album borders on the unlistenable.
 “Teenage Jail” is among the worst Eagles songs of all time, but don’t take it from me.
 “Glenn had only brought one song to the album so far, a number called ‘Teenage Jail,’ which was by far his worst writing effort and had a crazy, balls-to-wall guitar solo at the end of it,” Felder wrote in his autobiography, Heaven and Hell: My Life in the Eagles (1974-2001).
 “My solo was the result of a four-in-the-morning, whacked out, coked-out session, and to this day, I’m embarrassed to have played it.
 It just keeps lingering like a bad smell.”